alexander-hamme/Coding-Challenges/CountTriplets/README.md

 ### Function Description

-Complete the countTriplets function in the editor below.
-It should return the number of triplets forming a geometric progression for a given *r* as an integer.
+Complete the `countTriplets` function in the editor.
+It should return the number of triplets forming a geometric progression for a given `r` as an integer.

 countTriplets has the following parameter(s):